 Edit and format data in Google spreadsheets

-Edit content in a cell
+Edit text in a cell

-Line breaks in a cell
+Add a line break in a cell

 Format data in a range of cells

 You can format data in your spreadsheets in a number of ways using the options in the spreadsheet toolbar.Frequently used formatting options

 Some of the key actions you can apply to a cell or multiple cells include:

 - Changing the number, date or currency format

 - Changing font size

 - Adding bold, italics, or strikethrough